Completed entirely online.

-This course consists of 8 sections.
-Students are required to take each section in sequential order as listed below.
+This course consists of 2 sections.
+Students are required to take each section sequentially as shown below.

 |Module #||Section #||Title|

-This course has one final exam based upon the course's 8 sections.
+This course has one final exam based upon the material in the 2 course sections.

 The exam consists of 20 questions randomly selected from a large pool of questions.
 A 70% score or better is required to pass the exam.

 If a student does not pass the exam the first time, they may retake the exam as many times as necessary in order to pass.